wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 == Upgrade Notice ==
+= 4.0.9 =
+More customisation: recipient email address, and email subject.
 = 4.0.8 =
 Ajax now works when your form has reCAPTCHA on it.
 Ajax validation is now cleaner.
 = 4.0.7 =